bayuncao/lanalyzer/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue with the "question" label.

-Thank you for contributing to LAnaLyzer!
+Thank you for contributing to LanaLyzer!